equivalent/scrapbook2/archive/blogs/2016-08-rspec-json-api-testing.md

 Now this is all true and it is all awesome, but with every gem introduced our application/team rely on it.
-With every gem we introduce there is a promise developers will never allow Application gem to get out-dated otherwise in few years hell starts.
+With every gem we introduce there is a promise developers will never allow gem to get out-dated in your application, otherwise in few years hell starts.
 More gems you introduce more this promise is harder to keep up with.
 Each time a gem version decides to change DSL there is a pressure to refactore code/tests.